 So a few £pounds and a few weeks later I’m taking a brand new Fuji Klasse W out of it’s box …

-Long winded introduction out of the way, what are my first impressions of this camera?
+Long winded introduction out of the way, what are my first impressions of the Klasse W?

-The very first impression is one of quality!
-I have read comments about it not feeling as robust as the Ricoh, not true in my view.
+The very first impression of the Klasse W is one of quality!
+I have read comments about the Fuji not feeling as robust as the Ricoh, not true in my view.
 It does have more rubber and plastic parts but that doesn’t detract from the high quality build.

 (Edit: I have discovered the above only applies when the camera is set to 100iso)

-Another nice feature is the displaying of the distance focused on the top screen when on auto focus, not to mention the fact that the camera has manual focus settings… All be it menu driven ones.
+Another nice feature of the Klasse W is the displaying of the distance focused on the top screen when on auto focus, not to mention the fact that the camera has manual focus settings… All be it menu driven ones.

 I also prefer the location of the exposure compensation control over the Ricoh.
 It was very loose on mine and I often found it had changed settings in my pocket.
 I can’t see that happening on this camera.

-The rest of the controls feel nice and responsive, there is a thread on the side of the camera for attaching a cable release which might come in handy one day ..
+The rest of the controls feel nice and responsive, there is a thread on the side of the Klasse W for attaching a cable release which might come in handy one day.
 Especially combined with the ability to select slow shutter speeds and ‘B’ via the menu.